Rajspeaks/clash-of-space/README.md

 # CLASH OF SPACE

-Clash of Space is clone game of Radius Raid of js13kGames (A JavaScript coding competition for HTML5 Game Developers) which is a popular game for kids.
+Clash of Space is a cloned version game of the original Radius Raid of js13kGames (A JavaScript coding competition for HTML5 Game Developers) which is a popular game for kids.
 A space craft shooting game built with HTML5, CSS, JavaScript.
 It's a desktop version game, so can be played only in desktop/laptop.